 RIDA®GENE Parasitic Stool Panel II multiplex real-time PCR is intended for use as an aid in diagnosis of gastrointestinal infection caused by parasites.

-Giardia lamblia, Cryptosporidium parvum and Entamoena histolytica are the most important diarrhea-causing protozoa.
+Giardia lamblia, Cryptosporidium spp. and Entamoeba histolytica are the most important diarrhea-causing protozoa.

-Cryptosporidium parvum is one of several species of the genus Cryptosporidium that commonly causes cryptosporidiosis in human.
-Cryptosporidium was detected in up to 0.2 % of healthy individuals and about 2 % of patients with diarrhea in developed countries.
-In developing countries the prevalence elevated up to 9%.
-In HIV patients with diarrhea Cryptosporidium was detect up to 14-24 % while up to 5 % of asymptomatic HIV patients were infected.
-During an outbreak in Milwaukee, USA in 1993 over 400,000 individuals were sickened.
-Each year estimated 748,000 cases of cryptosporidiosis occur in the United States.
+Cryptosporidium parvum is one of several species of the genus Cryptosporidium.
+Besides C. parvum, also C. hominis most commonly causes cryptosporidiosis in humans.
+However, also infections by other Cryptosporidium spp. such as C. felis, C. meleagridis, C. canis, and C. muris may lead to clinical symptoms.
+Cryptosporidiosis was detected in up to 0.2 % of healthy individuals and about 2 % of patients with diarrhea in developed countries.
+In developing countries the prevalence elevated up to 9 %.
+In HIV patients with diarrhea Cryptosporidium spp. was detect up to 14 – 24 % while up to 5 % of asymptomatic HIV patients were infected.
+During an outbreak in Milwaukee, USA in 1993 over 400,000 individuals were sickened.6 Each year estimated 748,000 cases of cryptosporidiosis occur in the United States.
 The infection occurs after the ingestion of oocysts in contaminated water and food, as well as by faecal-oral route from person to person.
 In immunocompetent persons the disease manifests itself after 2 to 10 days as a self-limiting watery diarrhea and may be accompanied by nausea, abdominal pain and weight loss.
 Immunocompromised individuals often develop serious, chronic, and sometimes fatal illness.

 Entamoeba histolytica is the only human pathogenic species of the genus Entamoeba and the causative agent of amoebiasis.
 Infection with E. histolytica occurs by ingestion of cysts in contaminated food, drinking water or by faecal-oral route from person to person.
 Most of the E. histolytica infections manifest as asymptomatic colonization.
 In 10 % of the cases the infection leads to amoebic colitis and on rare occasions to extraintestinal amoebiasis, mostly to the liver (amebic liver abscess).
 Clinical symptoms associated with intestinal amoebiasis are stomach pain and severe diarrhea with bloody and slimy stools.
 The WHO estimates that about 50 million people worldwide suffer from amoebiasis each year, resulting in 100,000 deaths each year.

-Classically, diagnosis of G. lamblia, C. parvum and Entamoeba species is achieved by microscopial examination of faecal samples, which require experienced personal.
-RIDA®GENE Parasitic Stool Panel II multiplex real-time PCR is a new and attractive alternative method for testing stool samples and has proven to be highly sensitive and specific for the simultaneous detection of the three most important diarrhea causing parasites (G. lamblia, C. parvum and E. histolytica).
+Classically, diagnosis of G. lamblia, Cryptosporidium spp. and Entamoeba spp. is achieved by microscopial examination of faecal samples, which require experienced personal.
+RIDA®GENE Parasitic Stool Panel II multiplex real-time PCR assay is a new and attractive alternative method for testing stool samples and has proven to be highly sensitive and specific for the simultaneous detection of the three most important diarrhea causing parasites (Giarida lamblia, Cryptosporidium spp. and Entamoeba histolytica).